-Nebraska Wesleyan University is located in the suburban setting of Lincoln, Nebraska, less than an hour from Omaha.
+Nebraska Wesleyan University is located in the suburban setting of Lincoln, Nebraska, in the suburbs of Omaha.

-If you want to see Nebraska Wesleyan University for yourself, plan a visit.
+If you are interested in seeing Nebraska Wesleyan University for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 80 to Lincoln, or book a flight to the nearest airport, Lincoln Municipal.